ddellacosta/friend-interactive-form-tutorial/README.md

 Sorry, you do not have access to this resource.
 ````

 That doesn't make any sense, admins should have more rights than users, shouldn't they?
 So I guess we have to add the `users` role to the `admin` user's roles?

 That seems kind of silly, as our authorization system should know basic stuff like "admins" have all the rights that "users" do...but luckily we don't have to do this.
 As is written in the README, because the `authorized?` check uses `isa?`, *...you can take advantage of Clojure's hierarchies via derive to establish relationships between roles.*  So we can just do this:

 ````clojure
 (derive ::admin ::user)
 ````

-And voila, our "admin" can see everything our "user" can see.
+...and voila, our "admin" can see everything our "user" can see.

+---

 This just scratches the surface, but there you have it: a very flexible authentication and authorization framework for your app, using very little configuration and coding to get going.

-(Please note that all the code used in the tutorial is available in this repository.
+(All the code used in the tutorial is available in this repository.
 If you find any issues with the tutorial, or have edits or suggestions on how to make it more clear, please open up an issue or make a pull request with changes.
 Thanks!)

 [1]: https://github.com/cemerick/friend
 [2]: https://github.com/weavejester/compojure